Our research interest

 Studying tree growth in treeline ecotones is one of our main research interests.
 We study the effects of climate change, topography, and air pollution on tree growth and forest ecology at different temporal scales (decadal to daily resolution).
 We use different tree-ring proxies (tree-ring width, wood density/blue intensity, wood anatomy, isotopes), monitoring efforts (dendrometer records, xylogenesis monitoring, monitoring of seedling establishment), and link this dendrochronological information to data from forest inventories and satellite imagery or to tree growth models.

-Most of our work is based at alpine and latitudinal treelines in Europe (mountain ranges in the Czech Republic, the Alps, Scandinavia).
+Most of our work is based at alpine and latitudinal treelines in Europe (mountain ranges in the Czech Republic, the Alps, Scandinavia, and the Pyrenees).
 Other study areas include the Himalayas, the Rocky Mountains, Western Russia, Alaska, and Canada.

 Tree growth monitoring